-This past weekend in Las Vegas, the History Channel hosted Evel Live in which Travis Pastrana replicated three iconic motorcycle jumps pioneered by legendary stuntman Evel Knievel.
+This past summer in Las Vegas, the History Channel hosted Evel Live in which Travis Pastrana replicated three iconic motorcycle jumps pioneered by legendary stuntman Evel Knievel.

 Donning his own Knievel-like costume, Pastrana — this generation’s greatest motorcycle jumper — used an Indian Scout FTR750 to pay tribute to one of the greatest motorcycle-stunt showmen of all time.

 For the first jump, Pastrana jumped 143 feet to comfortably clear 52 cars which had been crushed into towers of four cars each.

 For the next stunt, Pastrana sailed 192 feet over sixteen Greyhound buses arrayed side-by-side.

 For the final jump, Pastrana re-created the Caesars Palace fountain jump that almost cost Knievel his life.
 Tension in the crowd was palpable as he revved his engine to speed up the launch ramp.

 Fortunately, the stunt went off without a hitch and culminated with Pastrana and his family celebrating atop the ramp.

 Knievel got it in his head to jump the Caesars Palace fountains after attending boxer Dick Tiger’s light heavyweight title defense in Las Vegas on November of 1967.